cashfree/core-ios-sdk/Swift+Sample+Application/Pods/CashfreePGCoreSDK/Readme.md

 let gatewayService = CFPaymentGatewayService.getInstance()

 override func viewDidLoad() {
-  // We recommend that the callback be set separately in the viewDidLoad gatewayService.setCallback(self)
+  // We recommend that the callback be set separately in the viewDidLoad as well gatewayService.setCallback(self)
 }